Dharundds/ChatRoom/README.md

 ## Visit

-~This web application is hosted using heroku [here](https://centigrade-chatroom.herokuapp.com/).
+~This web application is hosted using AWI [here](http://centigrade-chatroom.southindia.azurecontainer.io:5000/).

 ~To run the application localy clone this repo and cd into it and run `flask run` .

 ## Host

 ~kindly refer [here](https://github.com/Dharundds/ChatRoom/blob/main/host.md) for detailed info on hosting using heroku.

-## Known issues

- ~The web application may feel slow on heroku since it is using Flask which is intended for small scale use and heroku's limit on server ram for free tier.

 ## Acknowledgements